clarinsi/STARK/README.md

 # STARK: a tool for dependency-tree extraction and analysis
 STARK is a highly-customizable open-source tool that extracts various types of syntactic trees from parsed corpora (treebanks) and quantifies them with respect to frequency and other useful statistics, such as the strength of node association and their keyness in comparison to another treebank.
+In contrast to other similar tools for analysing dependency trees, STARK allows for a more bottom-up, data-driven approach to treebank investigation, without necessarily defining the exact number of the nodes occuring in a tree or the relations between them.

-In contrast to most other tools for treebank analysis, which require the users to formulate specific queries based on predefined assumptions on the structures under investigation, STARK allows for a more bottom-up, data-driven approach to treebank investigation, without necessarily defining the exact number of the nodes occuring in a tree or the relations between them.
-It is primarily aimed at processing treebanks based on the [Universal Dependencies](https://universaldependencies.org/) annotation scheme, but it also takes any other dependency treebank in the [CONLL-U](https://universaldependencies.org/format.html) format as input.
+STARK is primarily aimed at processing treebanks based on the [Universal Dependencies](https://universaldependencies.org/) annotation scheme, but it also takes any other dependency treebank in the [CONLL-U](https://universaldependencies.org/format.html) format as input.

 ## Windows installation and execution
 ### Installation